jeffsvendsonjr-jpg/chrome-extension-survival-guide/README (1).md

 ### Manifest V3 Is Required for New Submissions

-As of late 2024, new Manifest V2 extensions are no longer accepted for the public Chrome Web Store.
+As of 2025, new Manifest V2 extensions are no longer accepted for the public Chrome Web Store.
 If you're following an old tutorial, stop.
 New submissions must be MV3.

 **Key MV3 differences:**
 - Background pages → Service workers (no persistent background)